 - Delivery Optimization (starting in version 1906)Note 1

 - Microsoft Update: Devices report this source when the Configuration Manager client downloads software updates from Microsoft cloud services.
-These services include Microsoft Update and Office 365.
+These services include Microsoft Update and Microsoft 365 Apps for enterprise.

 Starting in version 1906, to include Delivery Optimization on this dashboard, do the following actions:

 Configure the client setting, Enable installation of Express Updates on clients in the Software Updates group

 For more information, see Manage Express installation files for Windows 10 updates.

 Displays the number of distribution points that are part of the selected boundary group.